-- 3. A shareholder of the Company or their corporate representatives (in the case of a member which is a legal entity) will be able to watch or listen to the proceedings of the AGM through a "live" webcast or listen to the "live" audio feed of the AGM proceedings ("Live Webcast").
-To join the Live Webcast, the member must pre-register by 2.00 p.m. on 11 August 2020 (being not less than seventy-two (72) hours before the time fixed for the AGM) (the "Registration Deadline") at the following URL: https://globalmeeting.bigbangdesign.co/ nico-steel/ ("Nico AGM Website"), and to enable the Company to verify the shareholders' status. - 4.
-Following verification, the authenticated shareholders of the Company will receive a confirmation email by 2.00 p.m. on 13 August 2020 with access link and the password details to access the audio-visual or audio-only stream.
-Shareholders must not forward the above-mentioned link to other persons who are not shareholders of the Company and who are not entitled to attend the AGM. - 5.
-Shareholder (including SRS/CPF shareholders) who have registered by the Registration Deadline in accordance with paragraph 3 above but do not receive an email by 2.00 p.m. on 13 August 2020 may contact the Company for assistance at the following email address: gpe@mncsingapore.com, with the following details included: (1) the member's full name, and (2) his/her/its identification/passport/ registration number. - 6.
-Non-SRS holders whose shares are registered under Depository Agents ("DAs") must also contact their respective DAs to indicate their interest in order for their respective DAs to make the necessary arrangements for them to participate in the Live Webcast of the AGM proceedings. - 7.
-Shareholders may email webcast@bigbangdesign.co in the event if there is any technical issues relating to the access link prior to the AGM.
+- 3. A shareholder of the Company or their corporate representatives (in the case of a member which is a legal entity) will be able to watch or listen to the proceedings of the AGM through a "live" webcast or listen to the "live" audio only access via mobile phone, tablet or computer ("Live Webcast").
+To join the Live Webcast, the member must pre-register by 2.00 p.m. on 26 June 2021 (being not less than seventy-two (72) hours before the time fixed for the AGM) (the "Registration Deadline") at the following URL: https://online.meetings.vision/nicosteel-agm-registration ("Nico AGM Website"), to enable the Company to verify the shareholders' status. - 4.
+Following the authentication of his/her/its status as a shareholder of the Company, such shareholder will receive an email on their authentication status and will be able to access the Live Webcast. - 5.
+Shareholder (including CPF/SRS investor) who have registered by the Registration Deadline in accordance with paragraph 3 above but do not receive an email by 2.00 p.m. on 28 June 2021 may contact the Company for assistance at the following email address: gpe@mncsingapore.com, with the following details included: (1) the member's full name, and (2) his/her/its identification/passport/registration number. - 6.
+Non-CPF/SRS holders whose shares are registered under Depository Agents ("DAs") must also contact their respective DAs to indicate their interest in order for their respective DAs to make the necessary arrangements for them to participate in the Live Webcast of the AGM proceedings. - 7.
+Shareholders may call +65 9625 9827 in the event if there are any technical issues relating to the access link prior to the AGM.